 - Pros – This material is readily available, easy to install, economical, and comes in a variety of colors.

-- Cons– It can last 20 – 25 years, if properly maintained – which is a shorter lifespan than some other materials.
-It also doesn’t provide the insulation that other materials offer, and there is a wide variation in quality of product available on the market today.
+- Cons– It can last 20 – 25 years if properly maintained – which is a shorter lifespan than some other materials.
+It also doesn’t provide the insulation that other materials offer, and there is a wide variation in the quality of products available on the market today.

 - Wood Shingle – For hundreds of years, this was the go-to choice for roofers.
 Wood shingles are made from bolts of wood, like cedar or pine.
 Homeowners love how the wood weathers and ages to a lovely shade of gray.